yanlinglin/deep-reinforcement-learning/p1_navigation/README.md

 ### Getting Started

+0. clone the repository https://github.com/udacity/deep-reinforcement-learning and follow the instruction in its readme.
+    - create a new environment
+    - navigate to the python/ folder, use pip install . to install necessary dependencies.
+    - when using Anaconda navigator, choose "drlnd" as channels, then laungch Jupyternotebook from there.
+In the Jupyter notebook, I find it is unnecessary to change kernal.

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)